FareesSiddiqui/Farees_Development/ICS4U_EclipseWorkspace/Pathfinding_Visualization/README.md

 #### TODO:
-- Implement Pathfinding algorithms
+- Fix A* Diagonal paths
+- Add user controllable start and end nodes
-- Beautify the UI
+- Beautify the UI / re-implement
-- Add Animations
 - Add Live recalculations for the search algorithms
+- Implement more algorithms, next one should be Greedy best first search;